gregorylburgess/ARMS/docs/index.rst

 Chewbacca is a command line bioinformatics toolkit for COI analysis, meshing commonly used programs together to create a framework for automated analysis.
 Chewbacca currently supports the cleaning, assembly, demultiplexing, clustering, Aligning, and Identification of COI data.
-Chewbacca also allows users to build OTU tables and visualize their data.
+Chewbacca also allows users to build OTU tables, as well as basic functionality to visualize their data.
+Chewbacca is under active development.

 **What does it do?**

-Lots of stuff.
-Its like mothur and Qiime, but for COI analysis.
-Have a look at our available :ref:`commands`.
+Chewbacca is wrapper for a number functions required for handling COI data (see available :ref:`commands`).
+It is conceptually similar to mothur and Qiime, but focuses on modularity and parallelism.

 **Who should use Chewbacca?**

-Researchers who use COI data (at any stage of processing) for abundance/distribution questions.
+Anyone who need to analyze COI data (at any stage of processing) for abundance/distribution questions.

 **I have some fasta files.
 I need to clean them.
 Can you help?**